Call Us

 Children’s mental health disorders are on the rise

-One in eight children in England is living with a mental health disorder says new NHS research.
+1 in 8 children in England is living with a mental health disorder says new NHS research.

-One in eighteen pre-school children now has at least one mental health condition, according to the report by NHS Digital which has collected data for very young children and older teens for the first time.
+1 in 18 pre-school children now has at least one mental health condition, according to the report by NHS Digital which has collected data for very young children and older teens for the first time.

-It also shows a quarter of 11 to 16 year olds with a mental health disorder had self-harmed or attempted suicide, which compares to 3 per cent who do not have a diagnosed condition.
+It also shows a quarter of 11 to 16 year olds with a mental health disorder had self-harmed or attempted suicide, which compares to 3% who don't have a diagnosed condition.

-Among teens aged 17 to 19 with a disorder, that figure is as high as 46.8 per cent.
+Among teens aged 17 to 19 with a disorder, that figure is as high as 46.8%.

-Responding to the report, Priory child and adolescent psychiatrist Dr Hayley van Zwanenberg, who is based at the Priory’s Wellbeing Centre in Oxford, said: “Life stressors are increasing for young people as a result of high expectations in education and constant internet access.
-As a society we need to focus more on helping young people become resilient, to understand their feelings, develop healthy coping strategies and help others in need, and then see how rewarding this is, and that needing help is not something that should be stigmatised.
+Responding to the report, Priory Child and Adolescent Psychiatrist, Dr Hayley van Zwanenberg, who is based at Priory Wellbeing Centre Oxford, said: “Life stressors are increasing for young people as a result of high expectations in education and constant internet access.
+As a society, we need to focus more on helping young people become resilient, to understand their feelings, develop healthy coping strategies and help others in need, and then see how rewarding this is, and that needing help isn't something that should be stigmatised.
 Young people may then ask for help when needed.”

-Dr van Zwanenberg, Group Associate Medical Director at the Priory Group, “Early intervention is currently lacking.
+Dr van Zwanenberg said: “Early intervention is currently lacking.
 NHS mental health services do lack resources.
-Unfortunately young people often are not seen until very unwell and too often they are seen by fairly junior staff as a first port of call.
+Unfortunately, young people often aren't seen until they're very unwell and too often, they're seen by fairly junior staff as a first port of call.

-“This can impact on whether they enter the correct treatment at that point - and often there is further waiting time for the treatment that has been identified.
-When I see young people at an early stage of their mental health issues, I can then treat them swiftly and as a result, can often have them better within three months, with a good relapse prevention plan in place so they remain well.
-If a similar service was available to all young people, targeting the early issues, I am sure there would be a gradual reduction in these figures.
+“This can impact on whether they enter the correct treatment at that point - and often, there's further waiting time for the treatment that's been identified.
+When I see young people at an early stage of their mental health issues, I can then treat them swiftly and as a result, can often have them better within 3 months, with a good relapse prevention plan in place so they remain well.
+If a similar service was available to all young people, targeting the early issues, I'm sure there would be a gradual reduction in these figures.

 15 tips for parents:

-• If children have intense emotions and turn to self-harm, Dr Hayley Van Zwanenberg suggests: 'Tell your child to hold some ice really tightly (it feels like it is burning but will not do damage).
-As the ice melts they might feel their tension melt away too.
+• If children have intense emotions and turn to self-harm, Dr Hayley van Zwanenberg suggests: "Tell your child to hold some ice really tightly (it feels like it's burning but won't do any damage).
+As the ice melts, they might feel their tension melt away too

 ENDS